 Tamlin Hall - Founder

-Hall is currently co-writing a film adaptation of a #1 New York Times bestselling book, A Child Called "It", for the Emmy-winning, Oscar-nominated production company, FOR GOOD.
+Hall has recently been attached to co-write a film adaptation of the #1 New York Times bestselling book, A Child Called "It", for the Emmy-winning, Oscar-nominated production company, FOR GOOD.

 Mike Angstadt - Chair